-Overall, MIEEK's Larnaca Branch makes a very positive impression.
 Most importantly, it offers an opportunity to students free of charge while upholding a very high standard of education.

-The Larnaca/Famagusta MIEEK Branch expresses gratitude to the members of the Committee for their positive conclusions and final remarks.
+The Larnaca/Famagusta MIEEK Branch expresses gratitude to the Committee for their positive conclusions and final remarks.
 We wholeheartedly concur with the Committee's assessments and recommendations.